 Allied Announces January 2023 Distribution

-/EIN News/ -- TORONTO, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- Allied Properties REIT (“Allied”) (TSX:AP.UN) announced today that the Trustees of Allied have declared a distribution of $0.15 per unit for the month of January 2023, representing $1.80 per unit on an annualized basis.
+TORONTO, Jan.
+16, 2023 (GLOBE NEWSWIRE) -- Allied Properties REIT ("Allied") AP announced today that the Trustees of Allied have declared a distribution of $0.15 per unit for the month of January 2023, representing $1.80 per unit on an annualized basis.
 The distribution will be payable on February 15, 2023, to unitholders of record as at January 31, 2023.

 About Allied